-Micro-purchases (purchases of \$1 - \$9,999.99): The fiscal threshold set by Federal Acquisition Regulation Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold.
-To the extent practicable, FRWDB staff will distribute micro-purchases equitably among qualified suppliers.
-Micro-purchases may be awarded without soliciting competitive quotations if FRWDB staff considers the price to be reasonable.
-Micro-purchases are required to be documented to include justification for the purchase and the selection of the vendor.
-This justification is to be included with the purchasing documents.
+Micro-Purchases (\$1 - \$9,999.99): The Federal Acquisition Regulation sets the fiscal threshold.
+Procurement by micro-purchase refers to the acquisition of supplies or services where the total dollar amount does not exceed the micro-purchase threshold.

+To the extent practicable, FRWDB staff shall distribute micro-purchases equitably among qualified suppliers.
+Micro-purchases may be awarded without soliciting competitive quotations if FRWDB staff determines that the price is reasonable.

+Micro-purchases must be documented, including justification for the purchase and vendor selection.
+This justification shall be included with the purchasing documents.